KFOX-TV: News operation

 As soon as Cox took over KFOX-TV, it became apparent that a local newscast was in the works.
 Work occurred through 1997 on ordering new equipment, building a newsroom, and hiring talent; KFOX News at Nine, an hour long on weeknights and 30 minutes on weekends, debuted on September 15, 1997, as the market's first prime time local newscast.
 Most of the original on-air anchors were hired from outside of the market.

 In January 2004, KFOX started a morning newscast, the KFOX Morning News; Ben Swann, previously a reporter in the station's Las Cruces bureau, was tapped as one of the first anchors.
 Originally three hours in length, a fourth hour was added in January 2016.
 The station's first early evening newscast, at 6 p.m., started in 2008 before changing to 5 p.m. in 2010.

-On July 19, 2024, it was announced by Sinclair Broadcast Group that "most and perhaps all of its local newscasts" on sister station KDBC would be ending by August 5.
+On July 19, 2024, it was announced by Sinclair Broadcast Group that "most and perhaps all of its local newscasts" on sister station KDBC would end by August 5.
 KDBC's 10 p.m. newscast would continue to air in the short term, while a simulcast of newscasts from KFOX would air during the day.
-A number of employees will also be laid off.
+A number of employees would also be laid off.